Chrysophyt/Region-based-Annotation-Data-of-Fire-Images/README.md

-# Fire Segmentation Video Dataset
+# Fire Video Segmentation Annotation on VisiFire Dataset
 This Fire Segmentation Video Dataset was used on

 **Real-Time Fire Detection Based on Color-Motion Feature for Video Surveillance System**\